MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/upstream-sources.md

 ## Offline upstream sources

 Upstream sources are a great way to protect your CI/CD infrastructure from public package managers outages.
-When a package is ingested in the downtream feed, a copy of the package is created so even when the upstream feed is not available, the package is still available in the downstream feed.
+When a package is ingested in the downtream feed, a copy of the package is created, so even when the upstream feed is not available, the package is still available in the downstream feed.

 ## Related articles